scmata/first-hugo-site/content/posts/innovation-timeline.md

 📈 4.
 Careerism and Risk Aversion
 High-achievers started optimizing for optional paths instead of bold bets: consulting, law, finance, tech product management.

+We are a non-profit that helps tech people to work on the hard problems that matter in the world: problems like public health, climate change, and good government.

+While the loudest part of the tech world is focused on AI, VR, crypto, fin-tech, and advertising, other people are trying to tackle the hardest, thorniest problems.

+Programmers, designers, and product managers know that these hard problems matter but they often wring their hands and stand by, unsure how to have any positive impact.

+It’s time to refocus the tech world on what matters most.
+It’s time to build new relationships between doctors, environmentalists, scientists, not-for-profit leaders, public servants, and others tackling the world’s hardest problems with technologists who can help make practical tools to help them succeed.

+We are a multi-skilled team of very experienced tech veterans and other subject-matter experts.
+We aim to push this effort — whether it’s by building teams to work on issues, creating bridges between ambitious experts and technologists, finding ways to fund tech initiatives, or inspiring a generation of tech people to work on these fundamentally important problems.

+We are in the earliest stages of forming the Hard Problems non-profit.
+We don’t have all of the answers, but we’ll start anyhow and learn along the way.